StAResComp/2019-05-30-standrews/lessons/R/hybrid_lesson/NOTES.md

 **SLIDE: The Grammar of Graphics**

 - We'll be using the `ggplot2` package, which is part of the **TIDYVERSE**, created initially by Hadley Wickham.
+    - The Grammar of Graphics was developed by Leland Wilkinson in the late 1990s
     - The Tidyverse provides **OTHER USEFUL PACKAGES** but you can use `ggplot2` on its own

 - `ggplot2` implements **A SET OF CONCEPTS CALLED THE GRAMMAR OF GRAPHICS**